Legacy System Modernization Approaches for Architects

 Key Takeaway

-I'll audit your current architecture and find the specific bottlenecks costing you millions.
+I will audit your current architecture and find the specific bottlenecks that cost you money.

 3